mola-T/timp/README.md

 > This function performs a safe quit on the thread.
 A safe quit means it allows you to finish the current job and the job quenes.
 > After that, it will emit a quit signal in the child thread.
 Finally, the thread is being quit.

 You may not understand how "emit a quit signal" work.
-But this is how to work with the quit signal.
+It is not important.
+But you need to know how to deal with the signal.
 When the thread quits, you may need you write back data to hard disk.
 You can define a function to write data and connect to the signal in this way:

 ```elisp